Rapoport-Zink spaces of Hodge type: Moduli of -divisible groups with Tate tensors

 respects compositions and products of morphisms (in the obvious sense), since the analogous statement is true for $X^G(b)$ and $\Def^\Lambda_{G,b_x}$. \end{rmksub} \begin{rmksub} If $f:G\ra G'$ is a closed immersion (so we write $b' = b$), then the associated map $\RZ^\Lambda_{G,b}\ra\RZ^{\Lambda'}_{G',b}$ is a closed immersion.
 Indeed, by Remark~\ref{rmk:RZHTypeCor:Lambda} we may take $\Lambda = \Lambda'$, and the natural inclusion $\RZ^\Lambda_{G,b}\hra\RZ_\BX$ factors as $\RZ^\Lambda_{G,b} \ra \RZ^\Lambda_{G',b}\hra\RZ_\BX$ by Remark~\ref{rmk:RZHTypeCor:Funct}. \end{rmksub}

 \begin{rmksub} If $(G,b)$ comes from an unramified EL or PEL datum, then it follows from Proposition~\ref{prop:ELnPEL} that our construction of $\RZ^\Lambda_{G,b}$ is compatible with the original construction of Rapoport and Zink.
 On the other hand, the ``functoriality'' aspect of Theorem~\ref{thm:RZHType} produces morphisms between EL and PEL Rapoport-Zink spaces which cannot be constructed as a formal consequence of the (P)EL moduli problem.
 For example, consider an exceptional isomorphism $\GSp(4)\cong\GSpin(3,2)$ of split reductive $\Z_{(p)}$-groups, and set $G:=\GSp(4)_{\Zp}$.
 Let $(G,[b],\set{\mu\iv})$ be a unramified Hodge-type local Shimura datum, coming from a (global) Shimura datum for $\GSp(4)_{/\Q}$ as in Example~\ref{exa:ShVar}.
 Recall that we have another faithful $G$-representation $\Lambda$; namely, the even Clifford algebra for a split rank-$5$ quadratic space over $\Zp$.
-Assume that there exists a perfect alternating form $\psi$ such that the natural $G$-action on $\Lambda$ induces a closed immersion $f:G=\GSpin(3,2)\hra\GSp(\Lambda,\psi)=:G'$ and the local Shimura datum $(G',[f(b)],\set{f\circ\mu\iv})$ is of PEL type.\footnote{If $\psi$ is not perfect, $\psi$ induces a perfect alternating form on $\Lambda^{\oplus 4}\oplus \Lambda^*(-1)^{\oplus4}$ by Zarhin's trick, so we still obtain a morphism of PEL local Shimura data of type~C.} Then Theorem~\ref{thm:RZHType} produces a closed immersion $\RZ_{G,b}\hra\RZ_{G',f(b)}$ (without studying how the spin representation sits in the Clifford algebra). \end{rmksub}
+It turns out that there exists a perfect alternating form $\psi$ such that the natural $G$-action on $\Lambda$ induces a closed immersion $f:G=\GSpin(3,2)\hra\GSp(\Lambda,\psi)=:G'$ and the local Shimura datum $(G',[f(b)],\set{f\circ\mu\iv})$ is of PEL type.
+Then Theorem~\ref{thm:RZHType} produces a closed immersion $\RZ_{G,b}\hra\RZ_{G',f(b)}$. \end{rmksub}